Sting

 Cover of Sting's debut solo album

-"The Dream of the Blue Turtles", which included the famous song about Russia, the Cold War, and the fear of nuclear war, with a melody from Sergey Prokofiev's "Romance", went platinum.
+"The Dream of the Blue Turtles"—featuring the famous song about Russia, the Cold War, and nuclear fears, built around Sergey Prokofiev's "Romance"—went platinum.
 The song "Russians" was inspired by Soviet children's programs.
-At that time in Britain, there was a stereotype that Russians did not love children.
-Once, a scientist friend who could intercept Soviet satellite signals invited Sting to watch Soviet television.
+At the time, Britain held the stereotype that Russians didn't love their children.
+A scientist friend who could intercept Soviet satellite signals once invited Sting to watch Soviet TV.
 It was morning, and children's programs were on.
-The singer didn’t remember their names, but he was impressed by the atmosphere of care and love: "Both the West and the USSR have put the future of children at stake.
-We love our children, so we will not destroy the world."
+Sting couldn't remember the show names, but the atmosphere of care and love struck him: "Both the West and USSR have put children's futures at stake.
+We love our children, so we won't destroy the world."

 Sting – Russians

-His next album, "Nothing Like the Sun", whose title was inspired by a verse from a Shakespearean sonnet, topped the world charts.
+His next album, "Nothing Like the Sun"—its title inspired by a Shakespearean sonnet—topped charts worldwide.
 Sting recorded it with Eric Clapton and Mark Knopfler.
-Starting with this record, the musician reflected all the issues that concern him in the modern world in his art.
-The songs turned into dedications to musicians who had passed away, dramatic events in America and Chile, and in the singer's own life.
-It was during this period that he began to be called a legend.
+From this album forward, Sting channeled all his modern-world concerns into his music.
+Songs became dedications to fallen musicians, dramatic events in America and Chile, and upheavals in his own life.
+This was when people started calling him a legend.
 It was then that he received the Order of the British Empire for his outstanding contribution to the arts and many other awards.

 Sting in his youth and now